 Managing resources effectively can make or break any project.
 More importantly, it can keep your team (again, your most important resource) from burning out.

-Whether you’re a team of two or 200, allocating your resources successfully depends on your ability to identify and utilize your team’s individual skill set (and manage their availability productively).
+Resource allocation may not be rocket science.
+But it's often overlooked by project managers in terms of its importance.
+Whether you’re a team of two or 200, allocating your resources successfully depends on your ability to identify and utilize their individual skill sets and manage their availability.

-With the right tools and resource management in place, it's easier now than ever to keep your team happy and deliver successful projects.
+With the right tools and resource management in place, it's easier than ever to keep your team happy and deliver successful projects.